Fatberg: Impact

 Fatbergs can cause blockages in sewer systems.
 Giant fatbergs have blocked sewers in London, New York, Denver, Valencia, and Melbourne.
 Blocked fat reacts with the lining of the pipe and undergoes saponification, converting the oil into a solid, soap-like substance.
 Grease and fat blockages can cause sanitary sewer overflows, in which sewage is discharged into the environment without treatment.

+Use in industry

 Fatbergs have been considered as a source of fuel, specifically biogas.
-Most of the fatberg discovered in Whitechapel in London in 2017, weighing 130 t and stretching more than 250 m, was converted into biodiesel.
+Most of the fatberg discovered in Whitechapel in London in 2017, weighing 130 t and stretching more than 250 m, was destroyed, but some of it was converted into biodiesel.